 The majority of topographic maps in our collection are from the USGS 7.5 Minute series.
 These maps were produced at a scale of 1:24,000 and cover an area 7.5' x 7.5' (one-eighth of a degree square).
 One inch represents 2,000 feet.
 These maps display elevation, major landmarks, buildings, vegetation, and other large man-made structures.
 (Google Earth can provide more detailed images.)
-Paper copies are no longer produced; the government now produces freely downloadable US Topo maps which are updated on a three-year cycle.
+Paper copies are no longer produced; the government now produces freely downloadable U.S.topographic maps which are updated on a three-year cycle.
 (Additional information below.)

 The maps are arranged by state and then alphabetical by quadrangle name.